Empowering journalists, Defending Press Freedom

 We are dedicated to countering Russian disinformation by supporting independent journalists at risk, strengthening media in exile, and fostering cross-border collaboration.
 Support is offered through personalised consultancy, fellowships, funding opportunities, and infrastructure assistance both in Berlin and internationally.

-Through targeted trainings, networking, fellowships, and mentorship, jinn equips journalists with the tools and resources needed to pursue collaborative journalism, data-driven projects, and in-depth investigative reporting across borders.
+Through targeted training, networking, fellowships, and mentorship, JINN equips journalists with the tools and resources needed to pursue collaborative journalism, data-driven projects, and in-depth investigative reporting across borders.

 In response to Russia’s war in Ukraine and the rise of fascist ideologies in Europe and North America, we advocate for independent journalism and the protection of journalists at risk.
-We call for greater support for exiled journalists in Germany, investigative reporters, and the amplification of marginalized and indigenous voices in the media.
+We call for greater support for exiled journalists in Germany and investigative reporters, as well as the amplification of marginalised and Indigenous voices in the media.

 Projects